dNitza/dotfiles/README.md

 # Dotfiles

-My macOS dotfiles, and otherthings
+My macOS dotfiles, and other things

 ## About